-While pineapple green cheek conures aren’t considered loud birds, they can develop screaming behavior if you don’t spend enough time with them.
-They don’t do well on their own, so they scream to command attention.
+While pineapple green cheek conures aren’t loud birds, they can develop screaming behavior if you don’t spend enough time together.
+They don’t like being alone, so they scream for attention.

 What Do Pineapple Green Cheek Conures Eat?

-Feeding your conure a healthy, balanced diet is essential.
+Feeding the conure a healthy, balanced diet is essential.
 They need to be fed:

 According to VCA Hospitals, pineapple green cheek conures are vulnerable to vitamin A deficiencies.
-Pellets have been formulated to meet their nutritional needs, so they should make up 75 % of your conure’s diet.
+Pellets are formulated to meet nutritional needs, so they should make up 50-70% of a conure’s diet.

 Fruits and Vegetables

-Fruits and vegetables should account for 20 – 25% of your pineapple green cheek conure’s diet.
-Pale produce, such as lettuce and celery, have little nutritional value.
-Opt for colorful, fresh fruits and vegetables.
+Fruits and vegetables should make up most of the remainder of their diet.
+Pale produce, like lettuce and celery, have little nutritional value, so choose colorful fruits and vegetables.

-Wild conures eat a variety of seeds in their natural habitat as different plants come into season.
-However, an all-seed diet is high in fat and low in nutrients, leaving your parrot susceptible to deficiencies.
+Wild conures eat various seeds in their natural habitat as different plants come into season.
+However, an all-seed diet is high in fat and low in nutrients, leaving a parrot susceptible to deficiencies.

 Similarly, conures will pick through their seed bowl to find their favorites, usually sunflower seeds.
 These contain excess calories but are low in calcium and vitamin A.

-Only feed your pineapple green cheek conure a few nuts a day as part of a healthy, balanced diet.
+Only feed a pineapple green cheek conure a few nuts a day as part of a balanced diet.

-Never feed your pineapple green cheek conure the following foods, as they’re toxic:
+Never feed a pineapple green cheek conure the following foods, as they’re unhealthy or toxic:

 Pineapple Green Cheek Conure Cage Setup

-While pineapple green cheek conures aren’t the biggest birds, they still need plenty of space.
-Their cage should make them feel safe and secure.
-That means you’ll need the following things in the cage:
+While pineapple green cheek conures aren’t the biggest birds, they need lots of space.
+Their cage should make them feel safe and secure, so they’ll need the following:

 What Size Cage Does A Pineapple Green Cheek Conure Need?

-Buying the biggest cage you can afford is always recommended to give a parrot a good quality of life.
-However, because pineapple green cheek conures are small, they can cope well with a smaller cage.
-Choose a cage that’s at least 30” x 36” x 30”, with the bars spaced 1/2 to 3/4 inches apart.
+However, pineapple green cheek conures cope well with a smaller cage because they’re small.
+Choose a cage at least 30″ x 36″ x 30″, with the bars spaced 1/2 to 3/4 inches apart.

-You’ll also need several perches that are at least 9 inches long and 1/2 inch in diameter.
-This will keep your parrot’s feet healthy and strong, preventing bumblefoot.
-Make sure there’s room for:
+You’ll need several 9 inches long and 1/2-inch in diameter perches.
+This will keep their feet healthy and strong, preventing bumblefoot (pododermatitis).
+Ensure there’s room for the following:

-Other things to consider when it comes to your cage size include:
+Other things to consider when it comes to cage size include the following:

 - Cage material.
 Choose a powder-coated cage made of steel, brass, or chrome.
-These non-corrosive materials are better at withstanding pecking from their strong beaks.
+These non-corrosive materials are better at withstanding pecking.